stevenrwood/OpenBCI_GUI/OpenBCI_GUI/readme.md

   buttons.
 For each that has a unique set of values, a button on TopNav bar is created to right of smoothing button.
 The EEG toggle button will constrain the TimeSeries and BandPower widgets to only display EEG channels.
-Similarly for EMG and EOG channels.
+Similarly for EMG and EOG toggle buttons and channels.

 - For playback mode, if input file contains valid markerChannel, adds two new icons to playback scrollbar for previous and next mark.